Understanding Door Lock Parts

 Bolt or Latch

 The lock engages a bolt inside the door.
 This piece of metal extends from the door into the frame and holds it closed.
-There are two main styles of latch or bolt—a spring bolt and a dead bolt.
+There are two main styles of latch (or bolt)—a spring bolt and a deadbolt.

-Strike Plate and Box
+Box & Strike Plate

 The metal plate, which attaches to the frame of the door, is the strike plate.
-The purpose of the strike plate is to guide the bolt from the cylinder into the box, of the frame and give added reinforcement to the locking mechanism.
+The purpose of the strike plate is to guide the bolt from the cylinder into the box of the frame and give added reinforcement to the locking mechanism.